marciovmartins/futsite-modular-monolith/doc/architecture/decisions/0009-architecture-design.md

 ## Context

 Define the architectural designs for the application.
-Needed to facilitate the onboard of new developers.
+Needed to facilitate the new developers onboarding.
 Decrease the mental load.

 ## Decision

 We will use the onion architecture for complex parts of the software with 3 layers (domain, application and infrastructure packages).

 The domain can only contain business logic and should not contain infrastructure information (e.g: Spring Boot annotations)

 The usecase/application should be the domain orchestration, calling classes and interfaces from the domain and mapping information from the infrastructure to the domain and mapping back from the domain to the DTOs or primitive classes.

 E.g.: